mplewis/viteset-sidecar/README.md

 # Viteset Sidecar

+[Viteset](https://viteset.com) lets you configure your app at lightspeed.

-The Viteset Sidecar is an easy way to wire a Viteset blob into your cloud-native app without adding any libraries to your app.
-To get the value of the blob, your app makes a `GET http://sidecar:8174` request which returns the latest-known value for the blob.
+The Viteset Sidecar keeps your cloud-native app updated with your latest Viteset configs.

+You don't need to add any libraries to your app.
+To get your latest config, your app makes a GET request to the Viteset Sidecar.
+The Sidecar handles polling for updates and caching the last known blob value.

 # Usage